 Mondongo is a popular dish especially among older people, but there are relatively few young people who like to eat it.
-However if you are a bit more adventurous, no matter how old you are, then you can do it.
+However, if you are a bit more adventurous, no matter how old you are, then you can do it.
 Honestly, the taste isn’t bad at all, it’s more the thought of what it is.

 Chunchurria and Butifarra

 Speaking of nasty bits… Here’s one worthy of Andrew Zimmern from Bizarre Foods.

 Chunchurria is a popular food in many Latin American countries.
 The truth is that I have yet to try it and I don’t particularly want to, but I’m including it here for the adventurous food travelers.